theafricanboss/woocommerce-cashapp/README.md

 Cash App - Mobile Money Payments Woocommerce Extension

+With over 854 wordpress downloads and over 200 active installations as of Nov 25, 2020, this remains the only and largest downloaded WordPress extension to-date.

 For more details about this woocommerce extension, **please visit [The African Boss](https://theafricanboss.com/cashapp)**

 See available screenshots or the store example of [Gura Stores](https://gurastores.com/) for visual details.